 Sailing Itinerary 2 – Red Light District

-The Red Light District is perhaps one of the most famous neighbourhoods in Europe, as most tourists visit this historic area.
-It’s part of Amsterdam’s old city and particularly famous for De Wallen street, a network of meandering alleys.
-This route takes you past Oude Kerk, a church that is also Amsterdam’s oldest building, and beautiful houses.
+The Red Light District is perhaps one of the most famous neighbourhoods in Europe.
+It’s part of Amsterdam’s old city and particularly famous for being home to De Wallen Street, a dense network of picturesque meandering alleys and beautiful houses.
+This route also takes you past Oude Kerk, an impressive church that is Amsterdam’s oldest building.

 Sailing Itinerary 3 – Rainbow route

-June is not just the first month of summer but also an opportunity to celebrate tolerance and diversity, as it’s traditionally the month Amsterdam Pride takes place.
-Interestingly enough, Pride has a boating sister too, the Canal Parade, held on 3 August.
-To skip the crowds following this idiosyncratic parade, you can always rent a sloop any other date of the year and follow the so-called ‘rainbow’ sailing route.
+June is not just the first month of summer, but also an opportunity to celebrate tolerance and diversity in a city famous for its liberal tradition.
+Amsterdam Pride, taking place every June, is an extravagant jamboree that you shouldn’t miss if you plan to visit Amsterdam in the summer.
+Interestingly enough, Amsterdam Pride has a boating sister too, the Canal Parade, held on the 3rd of August.
+To skip the crowds gathering in Amsterdam on that date, you can always rent a sloop any other day of the year and follow the so-called ‘rainbow’ sailing route.

 Sailing Itinerary 4 – A boat rental in Amsterdam can be a culinary journey too

-Would you like to enjoy a snack and a drink on the quay or on board?
-Then this culinary route is definitely recommended!
-Amsterdam has many culinary hotspots to enjoy Stroopwafel or the famous Oorlog french fries.
-Whether you want to drink local beer, eat vegan food or enjoy various delicacies in a Dutch restaurant, the culinary sailing route is an ideal way to acquaint yourself with Dutch cuisine.
+Would you like to enjoy a local snack and a drink by the canals or aboard a traditional sloop?
+Then this culinary route is the best one for you!
+Amsterdam has many culinary hotspots to enjoy Stroopwafel or the famous Oorlog French fries.
+Whether you want to drink local beer, eat vegan food or enjoy various delicacies in a Dutch restaurant, following this route is the best way to familiarise yourself with the Dutch capital’s cuisine.